BenIlies/NoPASARAN/docs/tutorial/intro_establishment_control_channels.rst

 5. **Server Control Channel Setup**: Similarly, in the "STARTING SERVER CONTROL CHANNEL" state, the FSM loads the control channel configuration for the server and performs the necessary setup actions before transitioning to the "SYNCHRONIZATION OF THE TWO PARTIES" state.

-6. **Synchronization**: In the "SYNCHRONIZATION OF THE TWO PARTIES" state, the FSM sets a timeout value of 10 units using the "set" action and waits for a ready signal from the control channel.
+6. **Synchronization**: In the "SYNCHRONIZATION OF THE TWO PARTIES" state, the FSM sets a timeout value of 10 seconds using the "set" action and waits for a ready signal from the control channel.
 If the ready signal is received before the timeout, it transitions to the "CONTROL CHANNEL IS READY" state; otherwise, it transitions to the "TIMEOUT ENDING" state.

 7. **Timeout Handling**: In the "TIMEOUT ENDING" state, the FSM sets the "TIMEOUT" event and still returns the "controller_channel" that was attempted for the establishment.